Skip to Content (Press Enter)

 Our Journey Protection Guarantee offers Intended Parents:

-Circle Surrogacy offers fixed costs for all professional fees, gestational carrier and egg donor fees, medical and insurance expenses, and can connect you with IVF clinics that offer similar fixed price programs for IVF expenses.
-This means that Intended Parents will see one price at the beginning of their journey, and that is the price they can expect to pay – no surprises, no inflation, no last-minute extra costs.
+Circle Surrogacy offers fixed costs for all professional fees, gestational carrier and egg donor fees, and medical and insurance expenses.
+It can connect you with IVF clinics that offer similar fixed-price programs for IVF expenses.
+This means that Intended Parents will see one price at the beginning of their journey: the price they can expect to pay – no surprises, no inflation, and no last-minute extra costs.